On this page you will find answers to some of the most Frequently Asked Questions by students.

-5. If I fail a course and successfully pass it on my first repeat, how does this repeat affect my gpa?
+5. If I retake a course, how does this repeat impact my GPA?

-Answer: The physics department follows the University policy, which is to count both the original grade and the grade in the first repeat.
-If a second repeat is required in order to pass the course, it will not be used to calculate your overall gpa, but it will count in your physics gpa, as well as for satisfying the course requirement in question.
+Answer: If you take a course twice, the physics department follows the University policy, which is to count both the original grade and the grade in the first repeat in your GPA calculation.
+If a second repeat is pursued, it will not be used to calculate your overall UW GPA, but it will be used for your physics GPA as well as for satisfying the course requirement in question.